Browser Compatibility

 ---|---|---|

-Recommended | 🟡 | Partially recommended for people who get the risks of not-auto-updating browsers. |
+Recommended | 🟡 | Partially recommended due to lack of auto-updates. |

-Website Mode | ✅ | Full compatibility with all interface modes (sidepanel, pip, etc.). |
+Website Mode | ✅ | Full compatibility with all interface modes. |

-Browser Mode | ✅ | Complete Browser Mode support.
-No restrictions on extension capabilities. |
+Browser Mode | ✅ | Complete Browser Mode support. |

 Ecosia Browser